Book binding terms

 A half-bound bookHalf-bound

 Hard bound books covered in paper or buckram, then reinforced with leather down the spine and on the corners.
 Most typical of courthouse record books.

 The top page edges or the top of the spine.

 A fabric band, often decoratively coloured, that is attached to the head and foot of the spine.
 Headbands add strength to these points of stress and also conceal any glue and thread that might have been visible after binding.

 The thin areas of the case that fold back allowing the book to be opened and closed.

-Raised horizontal bands on the spine made with built-up layers of cardboard under leather.
-Hubs were very popular more than fifty years ago, but now are only found on very fancy art bound books.
+Raised horizontal bands on the spine made with built-up layers of cardboard under the leather.
+Hubs were very popular more than fifty years ago but now are only found on very fancy art bound books.